ryonakae/vscode-lm-proxy/README.md

 **Symptom**: Extension installation fails.

 **Solution**:
-1. Ensure VSCode is updated to the latest version (1.93.0 or later).
+1. Ensure VSCode is updated to the latest version.
 2. Check your internet connection.
 3. Restart VSCode and try installing again.
 4. Check the VSCode Developer Tools Console for detailed error messages.